-One half of the academic year; VCE and most VCAL units are designed to be completed in one semester.
-Some VCAL units are delivered over two semesters.
+One half of the academic year; VCE and VCE VM units are designed to be completed in one semester.
+Some VPC units are delivered over two semesters.

 Sequence

 VCE Units 3 and 4 are designed to be taken as a sequence.
 The sequence must be completed within the same academic year.